Opening up Open-World Tracking: Related Work

-\PAR{Multi-object Tracking.} Early methods in vision-based tracking for surveillance~\cite{Wren97TPAMI, Paragios00TPAMI, Haritaoglu00TPAMI} and robotic perception~\cite{Teichman11ICRA, Moosmann13ICRA} utilized class-agnostic, bottom-up segmentation as a tracking cue, \eg, based on LiDAR point cloud clustering~\cite{Moosmann09IVS, Wang12ICRA} or background modeling and foreground grouping~\cite{JainNagel79TPAMI, Wren97TPAMI, Stauffer00PAMI}.
-A significant step forward in vision-based MOT was the \textit{tracking-by-detection} paradigm, which heavily relies on pre-trained object detectors.
+\PAR{Multi-object tracking.} Early methods in vision-based tracking~\cite{Wren97TPAMI, Paragios00TPAMI, Haritaoglu00TPAMI} and robotic perception~\cite{Teichman11ICRA, Moosmann13ICRA} utilized class-agnostic, bottom-up segmentation as a tracking cue, \eg, based on LiDAR point cloud clustering~\cite{Moosmann09IVS, Wang12ICRA} or background modeling and foreground grouping~\cite{JainNagel79TPAMI, Wren97TPAMI, Stauffer00PAMI}.
+A step forward in vision-based MOT was the \textit{tracking-by-detection} paradigm, which relies on pre-trained object detectors.
 Early effort focused on developing strong data association techniques~\cite{Pirsiavash11CVPR, Leal11ICCVW, Milan16TPAMI, Brendel11CVPR, Leibe08TPAMI, Reid79TAC} and hand-crafting appearance~\cite{Milan14TPAMI, Mitzel10ECCV, Geiger14TPAMI} and motion cues~\cite{Choi15ICCV, leal14cvpr}.
 More recent efforts are largely data-driven, learning strong appearance models~\cite{LealTaixe16CVPRW, Kim15ICCV}, learning to regress targets~\cite{Bergmann19ICCV} and to associate detections using graph neural networks~\cite{Braso20CVPR}.
-This progress in vision-based, closed-set multi-object tracking is largely thanks to efforts in releasing new datasets, benchmarks, and evaluation metrics.
-However, so far, the community has focused on MOT in well-controlled, closed-set domains, where the objects of interest are known a priori and are present in detector training sets.
+This progress in closed-set multi-object tracking is largely thanks to efforts in releasing new datasets, benchmarks, and evaluation metrics.
+However, MOT is currently only evaluated in well-controlled, closed-set domains, where object classes are known a priori and are present in training sets.

 \PAR{Beyond closed-world tracking.} Tracking-by-detection approaches have been generalized to generic objects~\cite{Dave19ICCVW, Osep18ICRA, Osep20ICRA} and UVOS~\cite{Dave19ICCVW, luiten20WACV, Luiten18ACCV, xie19cvpr}, using object proposal methods trained in a category-agnostic manner~\cite{Pinheiro16ECCV, He17ICCV}.
-However, there is no evaluation methodology suitable for MOT evaluation in the open-world domain, therefore it is unclear how such methods generalize to arbitrary objects.
-Methods by~\cite{kosiorek18nips, crawford20AAAI, jiang20ICLR} learn to decompose scenes into a set of object instances based on the input video sequence in an unsupervised manner.
-This is achieved by training a variational auto-encoder~\cite{Kingma15ICLR} (VAE) to reconstruct the input video sequence.
-To this end, the VAE implicitly needs to learn to detect and temporally propagate objects.
-So far, these methods were proven to work in simple (virtual) worlds, where objects correspond to simple shapes.
+However, until recently, there was no suitable evaluation methodology for the open-world domain, making it unclear how such methods generalized to arbitrary objects.